fjfinch/terminal-ansible/README.md

 # terminal-ansible
-An ansible project to configure stuff on a system.
-Everything is set to be idempotent, and rerunning the playbook will also update all tools.
+Ansible playbook to configure a terminal (terminator + zsh + custom .zshrc).

 ## Install & setup
 To use Ansible, a couple of tools are required: